-In August 2014, we issued and sold 30,000,000 shares of common stock and warrants to purchase an additional 15,000,000 shares of common stock in a firm commitment underwritten public offering.
-The warrants have an exercise price of \$0.85 per share and will be exercisable from the date of the original issuance and will expire on August 5, 2019.
-The shares of common stock and the warrants were sold together as common stock units ("Units") for a purchase price of \$0.60 per Unit, but were immediately separable and issued separately.
-The gross proceeds to Gevo from this offering were approximately \$18 million, not including any future proceeds from the exercise of the warrants.
-Based on our current operating plan, we believe that the net proceeds from this offering will provide us with the cash requirements to fund planned operations into 2015 without additional sources of cash.
+In August 2014, we issued and sold 2,000,000 shares of common stock and 2014 Warrants to purchase an additional 1,000,000 shares of common stock in a firm commitment underwritten public offering.
+The shares of common stock and the 2014 Warrants were sold together as common stock units for a purchase price of \$9.00 per unit, but were immediately separable and issued separately.
+The 2014 Warrants have an exercise price of \$8.30 per share and will be exercisable from the date of the original issuance and will expire on August 5, 2019.
+The gross proceeds from this offering were approximately \$18.0 million, not including any proceeds from the exercise of the 2014 Warrants.